Charles VIII of France: Media

 The 1671 English play Charles VIII of France by John Crowne depicts his reign.

 Charles VIII's invasion of Italy and his relations with Pope Alexander VI are depicted in the novel The Sultan's Helmsman.

 In the 2011 Showtime series The Borgias, Charles VIII is portrayed by French actor Michel Muller.

 In the 2011 French-German historical drama Borgia, Charles VIII is played by Simon Larvaron.
 The event of the king's death is depicted in the TV series Borgia with a small twist: in the episode, Charles himself plays a game of jeu de paume with Cesare Borgia and loses; while leaving the game, Charles strikes his head on the lintel of a door.

+The 2012 Spanish TV series Isabel also depicts the death of Charles VIII.
+In that series, Charles was played by the actor Héctor Carballo.

 In the 2017 German-Austrian historical drama Maximilian, a young Charles when he was Dauphin is portrayed by French actor Max Baissette de Malglaive.
 Made available by American cable network Starz in 2018.